Metric Insights Slackbot must be open to the web in order to process requests submitted by users via the Slack app.

 - commit hash value (stored inside the Slack App docker container)

-bot_instance hash value is unique for each MI Slackbot installation as well as for each instance.
+bot_instance hash value is unique for each Metric Insights Slackbot installation as well as for each instance of the docker container.

-commit hash value is different for each Release Version of the MI Slackbot.
+commit hash value is different for each release version of Slackbot.

-When !config command is used to change the app_id (MI External Application ID) and app_key (MI External Application Key), slackbot.ini file is updated and these access credentials are encrypted automatically.
+When the !config command is used to change the app_id (Metric Insights External Application ID) and app_key (Metric Insights External Application Key), the slackbot.ini file is updated and the access credentials are encrypted automatically.

-- To learn more about using !config and other commands for the MI Slack App, refer to Managing Slack App settings
+- To learn more about using !config and other commands with the Slack App associated with the Slackbot service, please reference Managing Slack App settings.

-The hash function generating "Secret Key" uses the following Input Parameters :
+The hash function generating the "Secret Key" uses the following Input Parameters :

 - Algorithm: an instance of HashAlgorithm